Birth control pills recalled due to packaging error that could lead to pregnancy

 The physician sample pack should contain 24 pink capsules with hormones followed by four maroon capsules without hormones.

-Instead, the fault packs had marron placebos at the start of the treatment.
+Instead, the fault packs had maroon placebos at the start of the treatment.

 "As a result of this packaging error, oral contraceptive capsules that are taken out of sequence may place the user at risk for contraceptive failure and unintended pregnancy," the statement said.
 "The reversing of the order may not be apparent to either new users or previous users of the product, increasing the likelihood of taking the capsules out of order."